 The solutions included in the bill touch on multiple committee jurisdictions in the Senate.
-As such, in addition to the complete Save Our Seas 2.0 Act to be introduced in June 2019, each title will also be introduced as a standalone bill so that the Senate Commerce, Foreign Relations, and Environment and Public Works Committees may give meaningful consideration to the issue of marine debris.
+As such, in addition to the complete Save Our Seas 2.0 Act that was introduced in June 2019 (S.1982), each of the three titles were introduced as standalone bills.
+The bills have good momentum; both Commerce (S.2364) and Foreign Relations (S.2372) are marking up their titles on September 25; we are working with Commerce (S.2364) to set a markup date.

-Enhancing the Domestic Marine Debris Response
+Enhancing the Domestic Marine Debris Response (CST)

-- Establish a Marine Debris Response Trust Fund to provide resources to respond to marine debris events. - Authorize a new Genius Prize for Save Our Seas Innovation to support advancements in packaging, materials, detection, cleanup, and other designs. - Create a Marine Debris Foundation to support NOAA's marine debris efforts and for other purposes. - Conduct new studies to improve understanding and create or expand programs to address marine debris.
+- Establish a Marine Debris

+Response Trust Fund to

+provide resources to respond to

+marine debris events.

+- Authorize a new Genius Prize for Save Our Seas Innovation to support advancements in packaging, materials, detection, cleanup, and other designs.

+- Create a Marine Debris

+Foundation to support NOAA's

+marine debris efforts and for

+other purposes.

+- Conduct new studies to improve understanding and create or expand programs to address marine debris.